oskasve/An-Integrative-Assessment-of-the-Self-association-of-Histatin-1-using-Multiscale-Modeling/README.md

 **Other files:**

-Figure_new.ipynb contains code for generating presented figures
+Figure_new.ipynb contains code for generating presented figures, this contains scripts for performing decomposition analysis methods

 chain_index.sh was used to generate GROMACS index groups for each peptide chain in a simulation